 Landing on a world, you’re tasked with venturing out and defeating various monsters that have been created by this terraforming technology mishap, and that’s sort of where the story stops mattering for me.
 Every world is broken into hexes, and every new hex you step into progresses the game ahead a turn.
 Every few turns, the world flips from day to night, and then back again after a few more turns.
 These enemies seem to gain and lose abilities based on whether or not it’s day or night — you very quickly learn to watch out for monsters with bigger health reserves during the night, for example, to attempt to defeat them during the day when it’s vastly easier to do so.
 Defeating these monsters has a chance to drop a card, which can be equipped to your character to increase your attack or defense, and sometimes you find special cards which can be equipped on top of your basic cards, granting you access to abilities — you can shoot fire to burn distant enemies, or heal yourself for a point or two, or a number of other powers.
 Alternatively, you can melt down cards and use an exponentially increasing amount of those to heal yourself fully at your home base, a safe zone which you can warp to at any time, assuming you aren’t in combat or attacked while using the ability.

 As you collect these cards, you become strong enough to defeat stronger monsters, which in turn can drop stronger cards.
 That’s the core loop of Loot Rascals.
 When you die, you lose all your cards and start again with nothing, fighting weaker enemies to rebuild your strength.
-With only five health, it quickly becomes a game of mentally juggling all of these different mechanics while simultaneously gambling on whether or not the next thing you fight will manage to sneak a hit in past your built up armor.
+With only five health, it quickly becomes a game of mentally juggling all of these different mechanics while simultaneously gambling on whether or not the next thing you fight will manage to sneak a hit in past your built up armor, click here today and discover how to play sbobet88 and gambling online.
 You’re probably fine, but do you really want to risk it and be forced to start over with nothing?